Ultimate Digital Media Planning Guide For Marketers

 After you’ve determined your goals and the audiences you want to talk to, the next step in your digital media planning and PPC strategy process is establishing your benchmarks.

-These will serve as your goal posts that signal how far ahead or behind your current campign performance is from your overall target.
+These will serve as your goal posts that signal how far ahead or behind your current campaign performance is from your overall target.
 When benchmarking, make sure to look at three perspectives:

-• Competitor performance.
+- Competitor performance.
 You’re advertising to stay ahead of the competition, so it follows that when you benchmark, you also inspect your competitors’ performance.
-This will help you identify oppportunity areaswhere you can overtake them and plan to do so with your campaigns.
+You can use tools like Meta’s Ad Library to check the ads they’re running.
+This will help you identify opportunity areas where you can overtake them and plan to do so with your campaigns.

-• Industry landscape.
-Your and your competitors’ business don’t exist in bubble.
-Hence, you should always zoom out your lense and see how the overall industry is faring in terms of executing ad campaigns.
+- Industry landscape.
+You and your competitors’ business don’t exist in a bubble.
+Whether your industry operates at a local, national, or international level, it's crucial to be highly attuned to the specifics of your industry and location.
+Hence, you should always zoom out your lens and see how the overall industry is faring in terms of executing ad campaigns.

 6. Map out the theoretical customer journey